nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 ![](/screenshots/ns-playground/playground-layout.png)

 The left sidebar offers a file explorer and a **Components** panel.
-Most of your effort on your app will happen in `app.js` and `app.css`, containing the app functionality and taking care of the app styles, respectively.
+Most of your effort on your app will happen in `components` > `HelloWorld.vue`, where you'll be creating the user interface and the business logic behind it.
 No need to deep dive in any other files for now.

 The **Components** panel provides quick access to already pre-configured code for all available NativeScript UI components.